ptsteadman/notebook/essays/gray-man-style.md

 This might seem like a stretch, but here's some evidence.

-In the world of fashion, we can look to the emergence of camping chic and gorpcore.
-Camping chic was visible in the collections of Prada, Balenciaga and Vetements last winter, and has reemerged in Spring/Summer 2018 looks, [13, 14, 15] along with utility or "tactical" black in the collections of Rick Owens.
+In fashion industry, there's the emergence of camping chic and gorpcore.

+__Camping chic__ was visible in the collections of Prada, Balenciaga and Vetements last winter, and has reemerged in Spring/Summer 2018 looks, [13, 14, 15] along with utility or "tactical" looks in the collections of Rick Owens.
 (Think large holster-like leather pouches around the thigh).

-Concurrently, the term gorpcore was coined by NYMag journalist Jason Chen, who said that it had the same appeal as normcore, but instead of idealizing the Mall, gorpcore idealizes the Woods.
+Concurrently, the term __gorpcore__ was coined by NYMag journalist Jason Chen.
+According to Chen, gorpcore has the same appeal of normcore, but instead of idealizing the Mall, gorpcore idealizes the Woods.
 [12] In practice, gorpcore seems to mean that Patagonia is cool again.
-Chen notes that one could make the argument that gorpcore is rooted in post-election malaise, like just about everything else in contemporary culture.
+Chen writes that that gorpcore is arguable rooted in post-election malaise, like just about everything else in contemporary culture.
 He points out that activist DeRay McKesson famously wears a blue Patagonia vest, because it's practical and he approves of the company's environmental consciousness.

-In the post-election malaise, it's also become normal for people everywhere on the political spectrum to talk of impending collapse.
-The NYT and New Yorker have written many tongue-in-cheek profiles of survivalists, but these profiles may still serve as gateways into the culture.
+It has become normal for people everywhere on the political spectrum to talk of impending collapse, now more than ever.
+The NYT and New Yorker have written tongue-in-cheek profiles of survivalists, but these profiles still serve as gateways into the culture.
 [25]

-I think that these trends will eventually meet somewhere, blending with cypherpunk and anarcho-primitivism.
-As everything sloughs into the mainstream, those in the know will begin to restrain and subvert themselves, becoming gray.
+I think that these trends will eventually meet somewhere, informed by cypherpunk and anarcho-primitivism.
+As everything sloughs into the mainstream, people will begin to restrain themselves, becoming gray.
 They will want to just barely hint at their hidden skills and intent, and be ready to move.

 ---